IRCAD-IHU/sight-doc/Installation/src/CommonDeps.rst

 Source tree layout
 ~~~~~~~~~~~~~~~~~~~~~~

-Good practices in FW4SPL recommend to separate source files, build and install folders.
+Good practices in Sight recommend to separate source files, build and install folders.
 So to prepare the development environment, we propose to follow this layout:

 * Create a development folder (Dev)